How to Use Diatomaceous Earth in Your Garden

 Helps to Relocate Unwanted Ants

 Discovering an anthill out in your garden only means one thing, they’ve recently discovered their nearest food provider.
 The average black ant typically only goes after the leaves of a plant and doesn’t necessarily eat from the vegetable portion.
-But if you have fire ants roaming your yard, that’s a totally different story.
+But if you have fire ants roaming your yard, that’s a different story.
 You can get these ants to relocate by dusting the ant hills and their surroundings with diatomaceous earth.
-It shouldn’t take them long to come to the conclusion that they are not welcome.
+It shouldn’t take them long to conclude that they are not welcome.

 Keep Slugs Away

 Are you noticing a bunch of slug activity out in your garden lately?
-This may especially be the case if you’re growing cabbage, lettuce, hostas, sunflowers, or marigolds because those are a few of their favorites.
+This may especially be the case if you’re growing cabbage, lettuce, hostas, sunflowers, or marigolds.
+Those are a few of their favorites.
 All you need to do is sprinkle a bit of diatomaceous earth around your beloved plants and they’ll avoid these areas.

 Discourages Other Garden Visitors

-As a gardener, you may not mind it as much if a cute little bunny rabbit pays your garden a visit every once in a while, but when you have more than one rodent out there feasting, you may be tempted to reach for a shovel or other weapon.
+As a gardener, you may not mind it as much if a cute little bunny rabbit pays your garden a visit every once in a while.
+When you have more than one rodent out there feasting, you may be tempted to reach for a shovel or other weapon.

 Diatomaceous earth happens to be extremely absorbent, and when combined with certain essential oils like citrus or peppermint, it works as a natural rodent deterrent.
 All you need to do is combine the mixture and place it in tiny jars out in your garden.
 It will work on moles, mice, rats, and yes, rabbits.